jennyzeng/Minecraft-AI/docs/final.md

 Based on the training result, we can find that both CNN and Random Forest have good performance on weather recognition.
 Figure on the left below shows that the test error rate for CNN on weather dataset is 3.0%.
 Figure on the right shows that the test error rate for the Random Forest is 3.26%.<img src="imgs/final/weather_compare.jpg" width="90%">

+For the animal recognition, it seems like the Random Forest even has a better performance than the CNN.
+However, in the actual testing in Minecraft, CNN has a better performance on animal recognition.
+This is because our input for CNN keeps the basic shape of an image, which means that the input contains more information that would be crucial for the recognition.

 <img src="imgs/final/animal_compare.jpg" width="90%">

 ### Qualitative Result

 To evaluate the quality of our project, we combine our two models: CNN and Random Forest with malmo.
-Our player control agent "TinTin" to walk in the Minecraft world and "Tintin" can give a prediction of the biome continuously.

-For the biome recognition, we calculate the error rate every time after "Tintin" makes a prediction.
+Our player controls agent "TinTin" to walk in the Minecraft world and "Tintin" can give a prediction of the biome continuously.
+We can see whether Tintin is making the correct prediciton during the mission.
+Besides, we also calculate the cumulative error rate as the mission goes on to get a better judgement on the quality of our models.

 In the figure below you can see the prediction of CNN and Random Forest at this moment in a world with only dessert biome.
 The current accumulated error is 0% for both.

 <img src="imgs/final/quan_2.png" width="70%">